Think for a moment of a wild animal. What animal do you picture in your mind?

 Animals in the wild can suffer very significantly and die prematurely due to different factors, including hostile weather conditions, natural disasters, diseases of many different kinds, parasitism, hunger, malnutrition and thirst, psychological stress, conflicts between animals, and accidents that can cause them severe injuries.
 In many cases, however, they are helped.
 There are many examples of this.
 They include rescues of animals stranded on beaches, trapped in ice, snow, mud ponds and many other situations, providing shelter and assistance to sick and injured animals, and care for orphans, and saving some of them from starving in particularly harsh situations.
 On a larger scale, vaccination programs save huge numbers of animals from suffering and dying due to disease.
 New programs to help animals can be developed.
 For example, well-monitored pilot programs can start with the aim of improving the situation of wild animals living in suburban, urban, or industrial areas.
 What we learn from them can then be applied for animals living in agricultural zones, and then to aid those in need of help in semi-wild and wild areas.
 Also, we must bear in mind that in the future we may be able to improve things in ways we can’t now.
 For this to be possible, however, it will be necessary that we have an attitude of concern, and not of disregard, for animals.

 Some people don’t care about what happens to animals at all, despite the fact that they can also feel and suffer.
-This appears to be one of the forms of the discrimination known as speciesism.
+This is one form of the discrimination known as speciesism.
 However, many others do care about animals, but are often unaware of what happens to wild animals.
 We’ve seen just a few examples of the kind of help they need.
 Most people would never imagine that wild animals need our help so much.
 There are reasons that explain this:

 First, most people are not familiar with what the lives of these animals are like.
 In particular, they don’t know about animal population dynamics.
 Moreover, those who know sometimes fail to reflect on what it means for animals from the point of view of their suffering.